lukcic/devops/AWS/SysAdmin/AMI.md

 ## AMI
 AMIs are regional scoped.
 Custom AMIs are created from EBS snapshots.

-Creating AMI:
+### Creating AMI:
-On running EC2 instance: Image and templates - Create image
+By default when creating AMI from running instance, EC2 will shutdown the instance, take snapshot of existing volumes then creates and register AMI and start instance.
+This in the preferred way for application consistence (OS buffers are clear).

-No-reboot option - must be used when creating AMI form running EC2 (helps data integrity).
+No-reboot option - must be used when creating AMI form running EC2 without shutdown.
+Option is not enabled by default.
+OS buffers are not empty while creating EBS snapshots.

+How: Image and templates - Create image

-Moving Instances between AZs:
+### Moving Instances between AZs:
 * create AMI from instance
 * launch instance from AMI in different AZ